lalita1809/lalita_2025/navigation/about.md

-        {"flag": "0/01/Flag_of_California.svg", "Heyyy": "I moved here when I was 9 years old"}, {"flag": "a/ac/Flag_of_Indiana.svg", "Howdy": "I was born in Indiana", "description": "I lived in Indiana for 2 years"}, {"flag": "4/41/Flag_of_India.svg", "Namaste": "My family is from here(specifcally from south india)", "description": "I try visiting India evcery 2-3 years to see mt family there"}, {"flag": "9/9d/Flag_of_Arizona.svg", "": "I lived in Arizona", "description": "I lived there for 6.5 years, and I wasn't the biggest fan of the heat"}, ];
+        {"flag": "0/01/Flag_of_California.svg", "Heyyy": "I moved here when I was 9 years old"}, {"flag": "a/ac/Flag_of_Indiana.svg", "Howdy": "I was born in Indiana", "description": "I lived in Indiana for 2 years"}, {"flag": "4/41/Flag_of_India.svg", "Namaste": "My family is from here(specifcally from south india)", "description": "I try visiting India evcery 2-3 years to see mt family there"}, {"flag": "9/9d/Flag_of_Arizona.svg", "Hello from the heat": "I lived in Arizona", "description": "I lived there for 6.5 years, and I wasn't the biggest fan of the heat"}, ];

     // 3a.
 Consider how to update style count for size of container